 The “opsis” at the end of Echinopsis is another Latin word, one which means “resembling” or “appearance.”

-A nickname for Echinopsis is Easter Lily Cactus … a moniker that may stem from the shape of the flowers Echinopsis produce as well as the fact that one of the most common types of Echinopsis has white-pink flowers.
+A nickname for Echinopsis is Easter Lily Cactus … a moniker that may stem from the fact the first flowers of the season open around Easter time each year, from the shape of the flowers Echinopsis produce and/or from the fact that one of the most common types of Echinopsis has white-pink flowers.

-I hope you enjoy learning more about Echinopsis here at echinopsis.com … yep, pretty sick, a fan site for a type of cactus!
+So that’s a little background on Echinopsis.
+I hope you enjoy learning more about this amazing genus of cactus here at echinopsis.com … yep, pretty sick, a fan site for a type of cactus!